malabooboo/christmas-card-2017/dev/partials/_intro.md

-In 2017 we said goodbye to England, our home for 2 and half years, and headed back to California.
-We loved living in the UK and made the most of the time we had, but are enjoying being back, close to family, especially during the holidays!
-We won't forget the great friends we made, but now have excuses to come back and visit soon.
+2017 was another year of transition for us, as we said goodbye to England, our home for 2 and half years, and headed back to California.
+We loved living in the UK and made the most of the time we had, filling our free time with as many vacations as possible.
+We're grateful for the opportunity we were given to go out on our own as a family and move house to the other side of the world--it was truly a special time.
+We already miss all the friends we made along the way!

+Now that we're back in Scotts Valley, we are enjoying the benefits of being close to family, especially during the holidays!